 PETER DIEPSTRATEN – Product Owner

 An improved MatchMaker

 This will provide valuable intelligence to credit managers on expected payments.
 Most importantly it will ensure that credit controllers spend more time on serious debtors rather than those whose payments are already in the system.
-It also helps avoid a heavy-handed approach that risks damaging a good customer relationships when, in reality, payment is already on its way.
+It also helps avoid a heavy-handed approach that risks damaging a good customer relationship.

-As many remittances are in PDF format, one future MatchMaker update will be to ensure these can be recognised and processed.
+As many remittances are in PDF format, a MatchMaker update will be to ensure these can be recognised and processed.